 If you have fixed dates, you should always check round-trip tickets first, since they often have better pricing, especially for cash fares.
 On the other hand, when using points and miles, booking one-way flights can give you more redemption opportunities.

-Round-trip bookings tend to work best for set itineraries, while one-ways are ideal for multi-city trips, positioning flights and getting the most value from loyalty programs.
+Round-trip bookings typically work best for set itineraries, while one-ways are ideal for multi-city trips, positioning flights and getting the most value from loyalty programs.